alessin/T-P/README.md

 # T-P
-A collection of Traffic &amp; Parking related coding work
+A collection of Traffic & Parking related coding work
+  1. Citation upload to socrata from 7/21/16.